-The law in relation to Trusts is now governed by the provisions detailed in the Trustee Act 2000.
-However, many trusts have been created prior to the introduction of this legislation, and so the earlier rules governing trusts will still apply to those trusts.
+The law in relation to trusts is now governed by the provisions detailed in the Trustee Act 2000.
+However, many trusts were created before this legislation was introduced, so the earlier rules governing trusts will still apply to those trusts.

 Claims against trustees

 The most common types of claims against trustees include situations where trustees:

 - act beyond the powers conferred on them by the trust (or by the Trustees Act) – this is known as Ultra Vires